|14 Leicester Street***|

 |Maroon paint on the stone foundation.
 The house once had painted wood siding.|

-Before I pull out of the driveway, I listen one last time for traffic coming around the curve.
+Before I pull out of the driveway, I roll the window down and listen one last time for traffic coming around the curve.
 I am leaving 14 Leicester Street forever, but I am taking with me so much more than the dining room hutch, Pepe's cribbage boards, and a pair of Nick and Nora pajamas that I gave Meme 3 Christmases ago.
 I'm taking front porch laughs, cousin pictures, and motorcycle wipe-outs on the front lawn.
 Close quartered meals in the dining room underneath the cuckoo clock with lots and lots of pepper.
 A reminder to be thoughtful and generous--making room at the table, even when it's crowded.
 Knowing how to chew my food "good."
 Beef sticks.
 The peaceful rowdiness of the North End Pub.
 The happiness of being together in a snowy backyard.
 Perseverance from the challenge of the basketball hoop.
 Knowing how to earn my keep, take pride in my yard, and exactly where to step in a newly planted garden.
 Swedish fish from walks to the Gagne store.
 The scent of Christmas trees on a cold porch.
 Exceptional Christmas decorating skills.
 Perry Como.
 Knowing how not to get pneumonia.
 Knowing how not to crack my head open.
 Hams, turkeys, meatballs, baked beans, carrot cakes, cookies, and holiday pies from the hands and the heart of my Meme.
 Being a woman of my word like my Pepe.
 Knowing how to cheer for my New England teams from my sports lessons in the parlor, superstition and all.
 Expert Atari skills.
 Endless kitchen table conversations and cups of Folgers coffee.
 Jesus always watching over me.
 The love for family through thick and thin.
 And all of the other countless precious memories in that house that my heart can hold, and hopefully conjure up at will, for the rest of my days.
 These memories--my little fraction--are worth far more than the humble house in North Oxford, Massachusetts that I will forever love.
 One day I will be with my Meme and Pepe again.
 And we will sit and talk for hours about our happiest days together in the house at 14 Leicester Street.

 |In loving memory of my precious Meme and Pepe|